 - Miscellaneous income from (but not limited to) Veterans Administration (VA) payments, unemployment compensation, child support, alimony and assistance from private charities

-All household members evaluated using this method need not be related to the on-record head of household in order for their income and miscellaneous financial factors to be considered part of the “household” at large.
+All household members evaluated using this method need not be related to the on-record head of household for their income and miscellaneous financial factors to be considered part of the “household” at large.
 Along the same lines, the resulting average household income figure is not disseminated based upon household size, making it more challenging to compare any two average household income figures without additional context.

 Understanding “Real” Household Income